anibali/margipose/README.md

 * Docker Compose
 * NVIDIA Container Toolkit (for GPU support)

+### Configure the project

+1. Copy `docker-compose.yml.template` to `docker-compose.yml`.
+2. At this stage `docker-compose.yml` will contain example volume mounts for the datasets.
+   You will need to edit the entries for datasets [that you have prepared](#prepare-datasets), and remove the others.

+   For example, if you wish to use the MPI-INF-3DHP dataset, you must replace `/host/path/to/mpi3d` with the actual path to the prepared MPI-INF-3DHP data on your computer.

 ### Prepare datasets

 You only need to prepare the datasets that you are interested in using.

-NOTE: Currently `docker-compose.yml` contains example volume mounts for the datasets.
-You will need to edit the entries for datasets that you have prepared, and remove the others.

 #### Human3.6M